 Outpatient Mental Health programs: (Individuals/Families can self-refer.)

-Family Center: Please call the Program to inquire about openings.
-Approx. wait list (2-4 months)
+Family Center: Please call the program to inquire about openings.

-Crossroads IOP: Please call the Program to inquire about openings.
-Approx. wait list (2-4months)
+Crossroads IOP: Please call the program to inquire about openings.

 Waitlist timeframes differ depending on the program.
 Wait times may vary from a day, few days, to weeks or months.
 Programs that do not offer a waitlist option will provide individual with alternative community resource or referral to another provider.